USMC1941/CS213-Rutgers/Assignments/Payroll_Processing_System/README.md

             and stop the program execution.

     5. `RunProject2` class.
-This is the driver class to run Project 2.
+This is the driver class to run the project.

         > See [`RunProject2.java`](src/RunProject2.java)

 9. You must follow the instructions in the **Software Development Ground Rules** and comment your code.
 You are required to generate the Javadoc after you properly commented your code.
 Your Javadoc must include the documentations for the constructors, private methods and public methods of all Java classes.
-Generate the Javadoc in a single folder and include it in your project folder to be submitted to Canvas.
+Generate the Javadoc in a single folder and include it in your project folder to be submitted.
 You will **lose 5 points** for not including the Javadoc.
 10. You must create a JUnit test class for `Company` class, and write test cases for the `add()`, `remove()` and `setHours()` methods.
 You are also required to create a JUnit test class for `Management` class, and write test cases for the `calculatePayment()` method.
 Each test method is worth 5 points.